Basic Fixes:

 Note: Before you disable the mod, launch BakkesMod (if you are using that) and see if any update is available.
 The team has started rolling updates to make the mod compatible with the game’s latest version.

-Step 1: Open Settings > choose Apps and then select Installed apps.
+Step 1: Open Settings > Apps > Installed apps.

 Step 2: Choose the three dots next to BakkesMod and select Uninstall.